lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/server-positions/server-roles.md

 ## Server Chat Moderators {#server-chat-moderators}

-**Server Chat Moderators** are staff members who moderate the server chat channels.
+**Server Chat Moderators** are active community members who assist staff to report problems in the server chat channels.

 <h3> Responsibilities: </h3>

-- Watch the server for any rule breakers and report incidents.
+- Watch the server for any rule breakers and report incidents without needing to open tickets.
 - They do not have special roles displayed, so members are unaware of their status.
-- No application is required; the position is offered based on the server's needs.
+- No application is required; the position is offered based on the server's needs, members activity level, and desire to assist in keeping the community safe.
+- **Server chat members do not have any moderation powers**

 :::note
 Being anonymous helps Chat Moderators observe the server chat without having any special roles displayed.
 (It's an invisible position)